 Vacuuming and sweeping will help remove loose dirt and debris between tiles and grout lines.
 Focus on one section at a time (about two or four feet square) while you’re doing this step.

-Once it’s soaked for a while, use a soft-bristle brush to remove any particularly stubborn spots without causing damage to the tile itself.
-Rinsing with hot water helps finish off by removing all traces of dirt left behind during cleaning sessions.
+After allowing the solution to soak, use a soft-bristle brush to tackle any stubborn spots without damaging the tile.
+Rinse with hot water to remove all traces of dirt left from the cleaning process.

 Polished or Glazed Tile

-Using the right combination of tools and products is important for thoroughly cleaning polished or glazed porcelain tile.
-Begin by sweeping and vacuuming the area to remove dirt and debris, then dust-mopping the tile with a dry mop.
+To thoroughly clean polished or glazed porcelain tile, use the right combination of tools and products.
+Start by sweeping and vacuuming to remove dirt and debris, followed by dust-mopping the tile with a dry mop.

-Then use a hot water-dampened mop to loosen heavy soil before tackling stubborn stains with a heavy-duty cleanser.
-If you prefer something all-natural, stick to the vinegar-and-water mixture mentioned above.
+Next, use a hot water-dampened mop to loosen heavy soil.
+For stubborn stains, apply a heavy-duty cleanser, or for a natural option, use the vinegar-and-water mixture mentioned earlier.

-Mop once more with hot water before the cleaner dries, and then use either a clean towel or microfiber cloth to dry the tile surface taking care to rub out any water spots.
+Mop again with hot water before the cleaner dries, then dry the tile surface with a clean towel or microfiber cloth, paying attention to remove any water spots.

-Once all moisture has been removed, buff the surface using cheesecloth for an extra shine.
-To ensure lasting results, carry out these steps regularly on your porcelain tiles, adhering to the manufacturer’s instructions where applicable.
+After removing all moisture, buff the surface with cheesecloth for an extra shine.
+For best results, repeat these steps regularly and follow the manufacturer’s instructions where applicable.

 Textured Tile